greim/await.js/README.md

       error: function(xhr){ prom.fail('error ' + xhr.status) }
     })

-    // --------------------------------------
+...what to do once you have them:

-    // here's how I'll worry about using them prom.onkeep(function(got){
+    prom.onkeep(function(got){
       alert('success!')
       alert(got.user)
       alert(got.feed)
     })

-    // --------------------------------------
+...what to do if something goes wrong:

-    // here's how I'll worry about error handling prom.onfail(function(reason){
+    prom.onfail(function(reason){
       alert('error!')
       alert(reason)
     })

-    // --------------------------------------
+...and what to do in either case:

-    // here's what i'll do in any case prom.onresolve(function(){
+    prom.onresolve(function(){
       alert('all done!')
     })

-To save typing and/or to encapsulate the promise variable, you can use the `run()` method, and just chain all the method calls together, in which case the above could be written as:
+To save typing and/or to encapsulate the `prom` variable, you can also use the `run()` method and then chain the method calls together, in which case the above could be written as:

     await('user', 'feed')
-    .run(function(prom){ ...provisioning code... })
+    .run(function(prom){ ...provider code... })
     .onkeep(function(got){ ...consumer code... })
     .onfail(function(reason){ ...error handling code... })
     .onresolve(function(){ ...resolution code... })

 # Basic usage

-For every string you pass to the `await()` function, that's one piece of the promise that needs to be kept before the whole promise keeps.
-The keeping may be done synchronously or asynchronously.
+For every string you pass to the `await()` function, that's one piece of the promise that you need to `keep()` before the whole promise keeps.
 Meanwhile, you can call `onkeep()` over and over to gain access to those bits of data as many times as you want.
 While the promise is unkept, your `onkeep()` callbacks are queued up for later execution.

 ## Grouping promises

 The `await()` function accepts other promises in addition to strings.
-In such cases, the newly-created promise is simply the *union* of all grouped promises and string arguments.
+In such cases, the newly-created promise is the *union* of all grouped promises and string arguments.

     p1 = await('foo', 'bar')
     p2 = await('baz')